5 Body Signs of Nutritional Deficiencies

 Other individuals with intestinal malabsorption complications such as those with leaky gut syndrome or another inflammatory gut disorder should consider treatment to repair the intestinal tract and improve the ability of cells to receive biotin and other nutrients.

 Eggs contain a protein called avidin that when consumed raw inhibits the ability of the body to effectively absorb biotin.
 Cooking eggs destroys the avidin protein disabling it from affecting biotin absorption.
-Eat foods rich in biotin such as almonds, sweet potatoes, raspberries, nuts, mushrooms, avocados, cauliflower and wild caught salmon.
+Eat foods rich in biotin such as organ meats, eggs, beef, raspberries, nuts, mushrooms, avocados, cauliflower, fish and seafood.

 When working with clients I often see low biotin levels using a home urine test called the organic acid test.
 When biotin levels are low, I almost always see other B vitamins low such as B2, B6, folate and often B12.
 I use a methylated B vitamin supplement that has the preactivated forms of all the B vitamins to help improve the utilization rate of the nutrients.